RadicallyOpen/RadicallyOpen/events/2014-abct-institute-workshop.markdown

 #### Learning Objectives:

-At the end of the workshop, participants will be able to...
+At the end of the institute, participants will be able to...

 1. Explain the biosocial theory for overcontrol (OC) and recognize core differences between undercontrol and overcontrol.